 It is not agreeable to the views of that synod about confessions of faith, to maintain a public and joint testimony against the errors and defections of the present time.
-The testimony maintained by us was judicially condemned, in some of its most material articles, by the Presbytery of Newcastle, nearly thirty years ago, who, in a WARNING published by them, represented our

-These, together with others educated in this country, so increased in number, that they judged it expedient, in 1801, to erect themselves into a Synod, and assumed the title of "The Associate Synod of North America."
-It now (1839) comprises the following Presbyteries; namely, Cambridge, Philadelphia, Carolinas, Chartiers, Miami, Ohio, Allegheny, Muskingum, Albany, Stamford, Shenango, Illinois, Indiana, Richland, and Vermont. principles as pernicious, and our conduct, in leaving the established church of Scotland, as schismatical.
-We do not suppose that all the members of the Synod of New York and Philadelphia, to which that Presbytery now belongs, are of the same mind with the latter, in every matter of difference between us and them, but, as that presbytery's opposition to what we judge truth and duty was never in any way condemned by the brethren, it is but reasonable to conclude that the majority are much of the same mind with them.
+The testimony maintained by us was judicially condemned, in some of its most material articles, by the Presbytery of Newcastle, nearly thirty years ago, who, in a WARNING published by them, represented our principles as pernicious, and our conduct, in leaving the established church of Scotland, as schismatical.
+We do not suppose that all the members of the Synod of New York and Philadelphia, to which that Presbytery now belongs, are of the same mind with the latter, in every matter of difference between us and them, but, as that presbytery's opposition to what we judge truth and duty was never in any way condemned by the brethren, it is but reasonable to concluded that the majority are much of the same mind with them.

 It will not be denied, that some members of that synod are of principles opposite to those which we have expressed in the second part of our testimony, as what we believe to be the truth taught in the word of God, maintained by the churches of the Reformation, in their confessions of faith; particularly, by those Presbyterian churches of Britain, who have steadfastly adhered to the Westminster Confession.
-As to church commu-
+As to church communion-the necesledged) with holding, among others, these tenets:

-One of themselves has publicly charged some of his brethren (and the justness of the charge is tacitly acknowledged) with holding, among others, these tenets:
+One of themselves has publicly charged some of his brethren (and the justness of the charge is tacitly acknow-